 3. Gosford House

 If you have some time to visit the greater Edinburgh, you could take the train or drive to Longniddry in East Lothian to go and visit this beautiful estate.
-The exterior has stood for Helwater Estate, the private residence located in northern England, where Jamie works after his imprisonment (and fathers his illegitimate son!).
+The exterior stood as Helwater Estate, the private residence located in northern England, where Jamie works after his imprisonment--and fathers his illegitimate son!
 The house is opened for tours during the summer if you want to see the lavish interiors, especially the impressive Marble Hall, a filming location used for other scenes.